jamesctaggart/masking_and_rpf_quantification/README.md

 This script will import the mask and data from the BAM file (with mask file specified by the `--mask_file` flag), extract the common exons for all isoforms from each gene, calculate a metagene correction from the data, and subsequently calculate masked, metagene-corrected read density for each gene.

-An a quantification call might look as follows:
+An example quantification call might look as follows:
 ```
 python quantification/quantify_bam.py --trim5 15 --trim3 15 \
 --annotation_files $ANNOTATION_BED\